LysanderH/Notes_de_cours/README.md

 # Notes_de_cours
-This repository is for notes I take in school
+This repository is for notes I took in school.